andrewhao/built-to-last-talk/slides.md

 ---

-class: middle

 ## Now let's talk boundaries

 Boundaries in Rails:

+--
 1. The Rails App

 --
-2. Gems
+2. Classes

 --
 3. Modules

 --
-4. Classes
+4. Gems

 --
-5. External API
+5. Rails Engines

 --
-6. Rails Engines

---
-7. A separate app
+6. A separate app or API

+???

+Each of these systems animate business concepts within a software system

 ---

 #### Definition! 📖

-### Bounded Contexts
+### Bounded Context

-A **Bounded Context** is:

-- Concretely: a software system (like a codebase)
+- Concretely: a software system (like a codebase or running application)
 - Linguistically: a delineation in your domain where concepts are "bounded", or contained

 ???